 In order to respect exam room capacity, registrations will be managed on a first come first served basis.
 We encourage you to register online to guarantee a place.

-Registrations for the 2016 ACCA exam are now open!
+Registrations for the 2016 ACCA exam IS now closed.
+The next exam date will be published shortly.

 During the registration process candidates will be asked to complete a pre-exam questionnaire.
 Please fill-in this questionnaire carefully in order to be able to submit your payment.